civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(2)** Paragraph 11.2(2)(a) of the Act is replaced by the following:

-    the foreign national did not meet the criteria set out in an instruction given under paragraph 10.3(1)(e) — or **they** did not have the qualifications on the basis of which they were ranked under an instruction given under paragraph 10.3(1)(h) **or did not meet the criteria for membership in a category that was established in an instruction given under paragraph 10.3(1)(h.2)** — because the **foreign national**'s birthday occurred after the invitation was issued; or
+    the foreign national did not meet the criteria set out in an instruction given under paragraph 10.3(1)(e) — or they did not have the qualifications on the basis of which they were ranked under an instruction given under paragraph 10.3(1)(h) or did not meet the criteria for membership in a category that was established in an instruction given under paragraph 10.3(1)(h.2) — because the foreign national's birthday occurred after the invitation was issued; or

   **(3)** Paragraph 11.2(2)(b) of the Act is amended by striking out "and" at the end of subparagraph (i) and by adding the following after that subparagraph: